NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 folders.

-From the File Manager, navigate under the “storage/project_keys/<CSP>” folder to locate your project’s object storage name and access key. **The file name is your project’s bucket name**.
+From the File Manager, navigate under the “storage/project_keys/<CSP>” folder to locate your project's object storage name and access key. **The file name is your project's bucket name**.
 Open the file by double clicking to view the bucket access key information.

 To access the project's permanent object storage, copy and